fastlane/fastlane/README.md

 Additionally to the `fastlane` commands, you now have access to these `fastlane` tools:

-- [`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver): Upload screenshots, metadata, and your app to the App Store
+- [`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver): Upload screenshots, metadata and your app to Google Play
 - [`supply`](https://github.com/fastlane/fastlane/tree/master/supply): Command line tool for updating Android apps and their metadata on the Google Play Store
 - [`snapshot`](https://github.com/fastlane/fastlane/tree/master/snapshot): Automate taking localized screenshots of your iOS app on every device
 - [`screengrab`](https://github.com/fastlane/fastlane/tree/master/screengrab): Automated localized screenshots of your Android app on every device